Updating Quantities: The Batch Inventory Module

 As you can see in the image below, you have the option of adding items with negative inventory in the system.

-Please note that when you add unscanned items, the system gives them a zero count in the line item (see the image below).
+Please note that when you add unscanned items, the system gives them a zero count in the Counted column of the line item, regardless of their system inventory (see the image below).
 TAKE CARE to review each line item added this way to make sure it is something for which you actually have no stock on hand, otherwise when the batch is reconciled, it will be set to zero inventory.

 When you are ready to finish out the batch and make your inventory count changes live, click the Reconcile button.
 You'll be given one more chance to go back and add more, or you can proceed with reconciling the inventory.